Immaterion/hugo-demo/content/search.md

 ---
+title: "Search the Mines™"
-title: "Search" # in any language you want
+# in any language you want
 layout: "search" # is necessary
 # url: "/archive"
 # description: "Description for Search"
 summary: "search"
-placeholder: "placeholder text in search input box"
+placeholder: "Input searchable key terms here (hint: tags)"
 ---